-- Whenever these convertible parts convert into shares, it reduces the earning per share of a company and therefore called as diluted shares.
+- Whenever these convertible parts convert into shares, it reduces the earning per share of a company.

 - It will result in a decrease of the shareholding percentage of the existing outstanding shareholders of the company.

 Components of Fully Diluted Shares Oustanding

 There are certain components in companies that have the option to convert in shareholders’ equity.
 The most common ones are convertible Bonds, convertible preferred stocks and employee stock options of a company.